-**Webby award winner, Mirror award winner, Anthem award finalist, and official selection for the Best Sports Writing anthology of 2024
+**Webby award winner, Mirror award winner, Anthem award winner, and official selection for the 2024 Year's Best Sports Writing Anthology

 By mail and telephone we get many strange questions about sports and sportsmen.
 A man called here a few days ago wanting to know what kind of after-shave lotion the big-game hunters on our staff prefer.
 We were able to answer that one pretty easily.
 The only big-game hunter on our staff is Writer Virginia Kraft, and she doesn’t use the stuff.
 She does occasionally carry Chanel No. 5 on hunts...